 Figure 38-81—PHY receive state machine

 If the detected format indicates a non-HT PPDU, refer to the receive procedure and state machine in Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications), Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), and Clause 18 (Extended Rate PHY (ERP) specification) .
 If the detected format indicates an HT PPDU format, refer to the receive procedure and state machine in Clause 19 (High Throughput (HT) PHY specification).
 If the detected format indicates a VHT PPDU format, refer to the receive procedure and state machine in Clause 21 (Very High Throughput (VHT) PHY specification).
-If the detected format indicates an HE PPDU format, refer to the receive procedure and state machine in Clause 27 (High Efficiency (HE) PHY specification)While a particular format has not been excluded, the corresponding receive procedure may operate such that multiple receive procedures operate in parallel until a single format is indicated and a single receive procedure is operating.Through station management (via the PLME), the PHY is set to the appropriate frequency as specified in
+If the detected format indicates an HE PPDU format, refer to the receive procedure and state machine in Clause 27 (High Efficiency (HE) PHY specification).
+If the detected format indicates an EHT PPDU format, refer to the receive procedure and state machine in Clause 36 (Extremely high throughput (EHT) PHY specification.
+While a particular format has not been excluded, the corresponding receive procedure may operate such that multiple receive procedures operate in parallel until a single format is indicated and a single receive procedure is operating.

+If the UHR STA is ELR capable, the following processing may be used in addition to the aforementioned receive procedure:

+If the L-SIG, HT-SIG, VHT-SIGA, HE-SIG-A and U-SIG in the corresponding PPDU is identified as invalid, the UHR STA may continue processing the PPDU and searching for the ELR-MARK.
+Futher details are described in this subclause.

+Note: A valid SIG field refers to a valid CRC or parity check, and the PPDU is not filtered out by checking the contents of this SIG field.
+An invalid SIG field refers to a failed CRC or parity check, or the PPDU is filtered out by checking the contents of this SIG field.

+Through station management (via the PLME), the PHY is set to the appropriate frequency as specified in

 38.4 (UHR PLME).
 The PHY has also been configured with BSS identification information and STA identification information (i.e., BSS color value and STA-ID) so that it can receive data intended for the STA in the specific BSS.
 Other receive parameters, such as RSSI and indicated DATARATE, may be accessed via the PHY SAP.